microsoft/live-share/docs/use/vscode.md

 - libicu55 (for Ubuntu 16.X)
 - libicu57 (for Ubuntu 17.X)

-In addition, the following are libraries Live Share itself depends on that may be missing in some instances (e.g. distributions not using Gnome):
+In addition, the following are libraries **Live Share itself depends on** that may be missing in some instances (e.g. distributions not using Gnome):

 - gnome-keyring

 Libraries may be installed on Debian/Ubuntu based distributions by running `sudo apt install <library-name>` in a terminal.

+**Fedora/CentOS/RHL** requires similar packages but with slightly different names:

+- libunwind
+- lttng-ust
+- libcurl
+- openssl-libs
+- libuuid
+- krb5-libs
+- libicu
+- zlib

+As with Debian/Ubuntu, **Live Share itself** depends on the following:

+- gnome-keyring

+Libraries may be installed on Fedora/CentOS/RHL based distributions by running `sudo yum install <library-name>` in a terminal.

 You can [read more about .NET Core 2.0 prerequisites for other distributions here](https://docs.microsoft.com/en-us/dotnet/core/linux-prerequisites?tabs=netcore2x#linux-distribution-dependencies).